pettazz/pettazz.com/2023/index.md

   <h1><small>March</small></h1>

   <p>Don't tell anyone but while I release software into the wild I doodle nonsense on my iPad.
 Today I drew a toilet.
 And some other things.
-But mostly toilet.</p>
+But mostly toilet.
+You can see it in the background on the home page of known web site <a href="https://fartdepot.biz/" target="_blank">Fart Depot dot Biz</a>.
+I'm thrilled with how it turned out, it's exactly the kind of chaotic nonsense I was hoping for, and I'm sure will only get better as it expands and I can start scrolling it.</p>

   <p>Shocking news: I appear to have broken the Raspberry Pi I intend to use for Delphi yet again.
 It seems to keep losing its network connection or maybe just the IP lease for some reason.
 I can reset it but then it just fails again after a while.
 I think I have to just get a newer 4, but I also don't remember like 90% of what I did to set this thing up in the first place so that should be fun.</p>